-Criteria 1 2 3 Comprehensiveness Significant portions of the paper are ignored or simply mentioned; Paper is more of an outline than a fully developed strategy.
+Criteria 1 70%-80% 2 80%-90% 3 90%-100% Comprehensiveness Significant portions of the paper are ignored or simply mentioned; Paper is more of an outline than a fully developed strategy.
 Most elements are covered thoroughly; some are mentioned briefly All elements are covered thoroughly and are well elaborated Research Meets the minimum requirements for number of sources; Source quality is insufficient (outdated, biased, lacking in expertise, or inappropriate for a college paper, such as Wikipedia).
 Better than minimum number of sources; Most sources are recently published; a variety of viewpoints are represented (not merely taken from a corporate website or blog).
 Exceeds expectations for quantity and quality of sources.
-Incorporates marketing terms and concepts Applies marketing concepts with a balance of description and analysis; Examples are original and correctly applied.
-Many grammatical or spelling errors in the paper.
+Incorporates marketing terms and concepts Rarely or never enlightens with demonstrations of course concepts; Just "answers the question" without tying the answer back to marketing theory.
+Applies course concepts and terminology correctly, where appropriate.
+Applies marketing concepts with a balance of description and analysis; Examples are original and correctly applied.
+Writing style Many grammatical or spelling errors in the paper.
 Distinct differences exist between sections written by different students.
 Research sources are not cited or are incorrectly cited.
 Generally well-written and edited so that the document "speaks with one voice"; few errors in spelling or grammar.
 Most research sources are cited correctly.
 Extremely well-written and edited.
 Team projects are written in one voice.
 Uses APA or MLA style correctly.
 Grammar and spelling are correct.
 All research sources are cited correctly.